ambiot/ambd_sdk/component/common/example/httpd/readme.txt

 ~~~~~~~~~~~
         In platform_opts.h, please set #define CONFIG_EXAMPLE_HTTPD  1
         In lwipopts.h, please set #define SO_REUSE  1
+		For HTTPS, please set #define USE_HTTPS    1 in example_httpd.c
+		For HTTPS, MBEDTLS_SSL_MAX_CONTENT_LEN in config_rsa.h may need to be increased.

 Parameter Setting and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~